soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 [`build`](https://docs.haskellstack.org/en/stable/build_command/#build-command)
 will compile the project as described above - installing GHC and package dependencies if they are not installed.

+When building executables, `stack build` will report where the executable has been created, and it is also possible to find the path to the executable using `stack exec -- which hs-blog-gen`.

 ```sh
 stack exec hs-blog-gen -- <program arguments>